Remi-Coulom/joedb/doc/source/checkpoints.rst

 always be possible to safely recover from the most recent hard checkpoint in case of power failure.

-By default, all joedb tools use soft checkpoints. :joedb:`Client` and :joedb:`Server` have an option to use hard checkpoints instead.
+By default, all joedb tools use soft checkpoints.
+If you want a hard checkpoint, you can either execute it manually, or set an option for :joedb:`Client` and :joedb:`Server`.
 (TODO)

 You can hide the latency of a hard checkpoint by running it in a parallel thread, after running a soft checkpoint in the main thread.
-Joedb classes are not thread-safe, so the simplest way to handle synchronization consists in creating a separate client for each thread, each opening the same file: the different threads will be synchronized via file locking, and there is no need for a mutex at all.
+Joedb classes are not thread-safe, so the simplest way to handle synchronization consists in creating a separate client for each thread, each opening the same file: the threads will be synchronized via file locking, and there is no need for a mutex at all.

 .. _crash: